FlaxEngine/FlaxDocs/manual/contributing/docs-guidelines.md

 ## Accessibility

-- Always add an *alt text* that is descriptive enough to your images
+- Always add an *alt text* that is descriptive enough to your images.
+The alt text is the text in the `[]` of your markdown image embed